-I know this is not a crazy pick but I mean its really impossible to leave it off a post like this.
+I know this is not a very unique pick but I mean it’s really impossible to leave it off a post like this.
 The Golden Gate Bridge is a symbol of California and one that you must visit and see for yourself.
-The way the fog dances around it on an early morning or the light bounces off of it on a late night will remind you why you got into photography.
-I especially like the Northern side of the bridge near the old army lookout point as it is an amazing vista of the bridge, but there really are a ton of great places to photograph it from that you can see below.
+The way the fog dances around it on an early morning or the light bounces off of it late at night will remind you why you got into photography.
+I especially like the northern side of the bridge near the old army lookout point as it is an amazing vista of the bridge, but there really are a ton of great places to photograph it from that you can see below.

 For photography, Venice Beach has a little bit of everything.
-It has muscle beach, the boardwalk, the street performers, the canals and of course the beach itself.
-You can get great pictures of everything from people to landscapes every way you turn your camera.
+It has Muscle Beach, the boardwalk, the street performers, the canals and of course the beach itself.
+You can get great pictures of everything from people to landscapes just by turning your camera.
 You can also walk to the Santa Monica pier pretty easily from here as well which is fun to photograph at night.